sagarad931/Nepali_news_classification/README.md

 # Nepali_news_classification
-this is our 7th sem project
+This is our 7th Semester Project